ctaymor/ctaymor-tech/content/posts/deploying-a-blog-with-hugo-travis-and-gae.md

 title: "Deploying a blog with Hugo, TravisCI, and Google App Engine"
 date: 2017-10-31T00:02:19-07:00
 tags: [cd,shaving-yaks,tutorial,hugo,travis,google]
-draft: true
+draft: false
 showDate: true
 ---

-I recently moved this site from being a couple of static files to using [Hugo](https://gohugo.io/) to create a generated static site with a blog, served with [Google App Engine](https://cloud.google.com/appengine/).
+Because I wanted to start blogging, I recently moved tech.taymor.io from a couple of static html and scss files* to a static site with a blog generated with [Hugo](https://gohugo.io/), deployed with [Google App Engine](https://cloud.google.com/appengine/).
 I hit a few snags trying to automate this site with [TravisCI](https://travis-ci.org/) and Google App Engine, so I thought I'd share my process.

 ## Build a Hugo app, make it work locally
 I'll handwave over this a bit.
 I've found Hugo to have a bit of a learning curve, but that's out of scope for this post.
 However, assuming you have a Hugo site that looks like you want it to when you serve with `hugo server`, then you're ready to deploy.